flexera-public/policy_templates/operational/cloud_credentials/aws/README.md

-# AWS Cloud Credentials Rotation Policy Template
+# AWS Cloud Credentials Rotation

 ## What it does